jvoss/ansible-role-netbox/README.md

     state: absent
 ```

-**Note that may be necessary to remove database tables that were installed
+**Note that it may be necessary to remove database tables that were installed
 as part of a plugin.** This role does not manage database tables that may have
 been created as part of a plugin.
 Please
 [see the documentation](https://docs.netbox.dev/en/stable/plugins/#drop-database-tables)